 Recently Added Hot Sauces that Use Ghost Chiles

-- AZ Spice Co. - Black Scorpion Hot Drops
+- Arizona Spice Co. - Black Scorpion Hot Drops

 - Scotty O'Hotty - The Ghost Sauce